minin43/TTT-Custom-Roles/CONVARS.md

-ttt_death_notifier_show_role                1       // Whether to show the killer's role in death notification messages ttt_smokegrenade_extinguish                 1       // Whether smoke grenades should extinguish fire ttt_player_set_color                        1       // Whether player colors are set each time that player spawns ttt_dna_scan_on_dialog                      1       // Whether to show a button to open the DNA scanner on the body search dialog ttt_dna_scan_detectives_loadout             0       // Whether all detectives should be given a DNA scanner.
-If disabled, only the Detective role will get one ttt_spectator_corpse_search                 1       // Whether spectators can search bodies (not shared with other players) ttt_corpse_search_not_shared                0       // Whether corpse searches are not shared with other players (only affects non-detective-like searchers) ttt_color_mode_override                     "none"  // Forces all players to have a certain role color setting. none (let user decide), default, simple, protan, deutan, tritan
+ttt_death_notifier_show_role                1       // Whether to show the killer's role in death notification messages ttt_smokegrenade_extinguish                 1       // Whether smoke grenades should extinguish fire ttt_player_set_color                        1       // Whether player colors are set each time that player spawns ttt_dna_scan_detectives_loadout             0       // Whether all detectives should be given a DNA scanner.
+If disabled, only the Detective role will get one ttt_dna_scan_on_dialog                      1       // Whether to show a button to open the DNA scanner on the body search dialog ttt_dna_scan_only_drop_on_death             0       // Whether the DNA scanner should only be droppable when the holder dies ttt_spectator_corpse_search                 1       // Whether spectators can search bodies (not shared with other players) ttt_corpse_search_not_shared                0       // Whether corpse searches are not shared with other players (only affects non-detective-like searchers) ttt_color_mode_override                     "none"  // Forces all players to have a certain role color setting. none (let user decide), default, simple, protan, deutan, tritan